Morton throws 2 TD passes, Brooks runs for 117 yards, as Texas Tech spoils ASU's Big 12 debut 30-22

 Cam Skattebo ran for two 3-yard touchdowns, the second with 1:39 to play, and Sam Leavitt scored from 1 yard out for Arizona State (3-1, 0-1).
 Ian Hershey kicked a 34-yard ASU field goal.

-Skattebo came in seventh in FBS averaging 124.3 rushing yards and was held to 60 on 18 carries but had 117 yards receiving, 113 after contact, on six catches.
+Skattebo came into the game ranked seventh in FBS averaging 124.3 rushing yards and was held to 60 on 18 carries but had 117 yards receiving, 113 after contact, on six catches.

-The Red Raiders’ Tahj Brooks ran for 117 yards on 27 carries, moving into fifth place in Tech career rushing with 3,431.
 Brooks went in averaging 131.0 a game but didn’t qualify for the rushing leaders because he missed one of Tech’s previous three games with an arm injury.
+The fifth-year senior moved into fifth place in school career rushing with 3,431 yards.

-Arizona State, under second-year coach Kenny Dillingham, has already matched its win total for each of the previous two seasons.
+Arizona State has already matched its win total for each of the previous two seasons.
 We’ll see how the team that was picked to finish last in the Big 12 will react to its first loss of the year.
+“We’ve got four games and a bye week, four games and a bye week (and four more),” Skattebo said.
+“Each four games need to be a new season.
+After this bye week we need to come back with more fire.
+We kind of lost that fire a little bit.”

 The Red Raiders will now seek their first 2-0 conference start since 2013, when Kliff Kingsbury’s first Tech team opened 4-0 in league play but finished 4-5.